SanaullaParvez/sadi/README.md

 __Using npm__

 Npm is also a dependency management tools.
-Npm is used for installing Node js modules .Run the following command ...
+Npm is used for installing Node js modules .Run the following command on the project directory...
 ```
 npm install
 ```